fermop/fermop/README.md

 # 💫About Me
 Hi there, I'm Fernando!

-I am a future full stack web developer. 👨🏻‍💻
+Future full stack web developer. 👨🏻‍💻

 Currently based in Mexico City, open to job opportunities and collaborations!